-We want to know if you’re planning to Get Going for HortAid!
+We want to know how you’re planning to raise money for HortAid!

-We can support with publicity, marketing collateral, and help to make sure your fundraising event is as successful as possible.
+We can support you with publicity, marketing collateral, and help you make sure your fundraising event is as successful as possible.

 Fill out the form below to let us know.